-Motorcycles are a lot of fun to ride, but they are extremely risky in terms of the injuries that a rider may sustain in even a low-speed accident.
+Riding a motorcycle is a lot of fun, but they are extremely risky in terms of the injuries that a rider may sustain in even a low-speed motorcycle crash.
 This is due to a range of factors but is primarily due to the fact that there is little to no protection for a rider other than the clothing that they wear, including things like a helmet, neck brace, chest protector, and riding clothes.
 In Florida, there is no requirement for an adult over the age of 21 to wear a helmet at all, which has been shown to result in a notable increase in the mortality rate for accidents since the helmet law was repealed in 2000.

 In addition to the fact that there is little protection as a motorcycle rider (or none, depending on your choice of protective gear), there is the other issue that motorcycles are much smaller than nearly all other vehicles on the road, meaning that it can be easier for drivers to lose a motorcycle in their blind spot and make a dangerous maneuver that can cause a collision.
 The combination of less visibility and less protection plays a significant role in the fact that motorcycle riders are 28 times more likely to die in an accident than someone riding in a passenger vehicle.

 If you Have Been Hurt In a Fort Lauderdale Motorcycle Accident, Call Now For a Free Consultation